gbmhunter/blog/content/programming/operating-systems/linux/using-serial-ports-in-linux/index.md

 ## Where Do Serial Ports Show Up In Linux?

 Serial ports typically show up as files under the `/dev/` folder.
-They are usually prefixed with tty.
+They are usually prefixed with `tty`.
 Common names include:

 <table>
   <tbody>